Fdawgs/yh-sider-obfuscation-service/README.md

 The web browser or request builder used should be redirected to Black Pear's ESP site, and once logged in will provide the patient note's for the test patient with NHS Number 9449304513, success!

-If the patient, birthdate, location or practitioner parameters are removed from the original URL the obfuscation process and redirect will not occur, and a status 400 will be returned with the message similar to the following:
+If the patient, birthdate, location or practitioner parameters are removed from the original URL the obfuscation process and redirect will not occur, and a 400 HTTP status code will be returned with the message similar to the following:

 ```json
 {